 Enroll in one of four undergraduate schools: College of Arts & Sciences, the School of Engineering and Applied Science, the Wharton School (business), and the School of Nursing.

-There are close to 90 majors, along with an extensive array of minors, and 9 coordinated dual-degree, accelerated, and specialized programs available to you.
+There are close to 90 majors, along with an extensive array of minors, as well as coordinated dual-degree, accelerated, and specialized programs available to you.

-70% of all lectures and seminars have 25 or fewer students, and the student-to-faculty ratio is 6:1.
+81% of all lectures and seminars have fewer than 30 students, and the student-to-faculty ratio is 6:1.